"Benjamin Bevan’s smooth, attractive baritone fits Massenet’s stylistic hybrid to perfection."

 Other engagements include The Speaker Die Zauberflöte for the Royal Opera House, Notary Intermezzo for Garsington Opera, performances of Bach’s St Matthew Passion and Handel’s Messiah with Bach Collegium Japan under Masaaki Suzuki and with the Royal Northern Sinfonia under Paul McCreesh, Bach’s Christmas Oratorio with the Stavanger Symphony Orchestra under John Butt, and Bach’s B Minor Mass at The Three Choir’s Festival.

 Recent operatic engagements include Lescaut Boulevard Solitude for the Royal Danish Opera, Ferryman Curlew River for Opéra de Dijon, and Count Almaviva Le Nozze di Figaro for Longborough Opera.

-Benjamin’s recent and future concert work includes performances of Bach’s St Matthew Passion with the BBC Philharmonic Orchestra, Bach’s St John Passion with the Hanover Band, Handel’s Messiah with the Colorado Symphony Orchestra and with the Reisopera, Beethoven’s Missa Solemnis with the Bach Collegium Japan, and a performance of Bach’s Cantata BWV 206 at St John’s, Smith Square in London to mark the 70th anniversary of the London Bach Society.
+Recent and future engagements include Baron Douphol La traviata for English National Opera, Ferryman Curlew River for Opéra de Dijon, Achilla Giulio Cesare for English Touring Opera, Handel’s Messiah with the Colorado Symphony Orchestra, the Royal Liverpool Philharmonic Orchestra, and with the Royal Scottish National Orchestra, Bach’s St Matthew Passion with the BBC Philharmonic Orchestra, Bach’s St John Passion with RTÉ National Symphony Orchestra, Beethoven’s Missa Solemnis with the Bach Collegium Japan, and a performance of Bach’s Cantata BWV 206 at St John’s, Smith Square in London to mark the 70th anniversary of the London Bach Society.